vwhwang/tdd-exercise/README.md

 - Takes in one array (`hand`) of card values (example: `[2, 7, 8]` is a hand of three cards)
 - Returns an integer that is the hand's calculated score.
 These scoring rules follow all of the Blackjack scoring rules above.
 This is the most important core functionality.
-- The method must raise an `ArgumentError` if the hand is a bust (what does a "bust" mean in this scenario?)
+- Must raise an `ArgumentError` if the hand is a bust (what does a "bust" mean in this scenario?)
-- The method must raise an `ArgumentError` if the hand contains non-cards (what does a "non-card" mean in this scenario?)
+- Must raise an `ArgumentError` if the hand contains non-cards (what does a "non-card" mean in this scenario?)
-- The method must raise an `ArgumentError` if the hand contains more than five cards
+- Must raise an `ArgumentError` if the hand contains more than five cards

 ## Part 1: Identifying Edge & Nominal Cases